Law School Myths Debunked: Going straight from undergrad to law school is easiest

-As discussed in our previous blog, Law School Myths Debunked: 10 Myths About Applying to Law School, welcome to our 10-part blog series where we debunk the most popular myths about applying to Law School.
+As discussed in our previous blog, Law School Myths Debunked: 10 Myths About Applying to Law School, welcome to our 10-part blog series.
+In this series, we debunk the most popular myths about applying to Law School.
 In this blog we cover myth #1, going straight from undergrad to law school is easiest.

 Vivian Mak, CLFA Student Advisor

-Showcasing such experiences in your personal statement makes your application stand out and offers insight into the experience and the skills you developed through it.
-Additionally, doing so provides specific examples of meaningful events you were a part of, displaying attentiveness, maturity and leadership, all skills schools value and one of the reasons they encourage applicants with work experience to apply.
+Showcasing such experiences in your personal statement makes your application stand out.
+And offers insight into the experience and skills you developed through it.
+Additionally, doing so provides specific examples of meaningful events you were a part of, displaying attentiveness, maturity and leadership.
+Law schools value these skills and one of the reasons they encourage applicants with work experience to apply.

-Finally, remember our law schools still consider applications even without work experience, so don’t be shy about applying.
+Finally, remember our law schools still consider applications even without work experience!
+So don’t be shy about applying.
 But if youve got the urge to get out into the world and get some experience, go for it!
-The myth that going straight from undergrad to law school is easiest just isn’t true, there is never a ‘best time’ to start law school, so just do what is best for you.
-Come back next time, or subscribe to our blog, when we tackle myth #2, Law school is so expensive, I’ll never afford it!
+The myth that going straight from undergrad to law school is easiest just isnt true.
+There is never a best time to start law school.
+Just do what is best for you.
+Come back next time, or subscribe to our blog, when we tackle myth #2, Law school is so expensive, Ill never afford it!

 2 thoughts on “Law School Myths Debunked: Going straight from undergrad to law school is easiest”